 On January 1, 1886, 300 Commonwealth was acquired from Olivia French by Josephine P. (Appleton) Brown, the wife of stockbroker John Howard Brown.
 They previously had lived at 171 West Newton.

 J. Howard Brown died in February of 1897.
-Josephine Brown continued to live at 300 Commonwealth.
-Her widowed sister, Myra (Appleton) Porter, the widow of William Porter, lived with her at the time of the 1900 US Census.
+Josephine Brown continued to live at 300 Commonwealth, joined by her sister, Myra (Appleton) Porter, the widow Lynn shoe manufacturer William Porter.

-On November 1, 1910, 300 Commonwealth was purchased from Josephine Brown by Grace Evelyn (Knight) Whitten, the wife of Charles Orville Whitten.
+On November 1, 1910, 300 Commonwealth was purchased from Josephine Brown by Grace Evelyn (Knight) Whitten, the wife of Charles Orville Whitten, a gelatine and glue manufacturer.
 They previously had lived in an apartment at 295 Commonwealth.
 They also maintained a home in North Sudbury.

-They continued to live at 300 Commonwealth during the 1922-1923 winter season, but by 1924 had made Marblehead and Palm Beach, Florida, their homes.
+They continued to live at 300 Commonwealth during the 1922-1923 winter season, but by 1924 had made Marblehead Neck their home.
+By the 1928-1929 winter season they were living in an apartment at 192 Commonwealth.

-On June 12, 1923, 300 Commonwealth was purchased from Evelyn Whitten by Mary Fairfield (Robinson) Linnell, the wife of John Wesley Linnell.
-They previously had lived in Brookline, and before that at 15 Bay State Road.
+On June 12, 1923, 300 Commonwealth was purchased from Evelyn Whitten by Mary Fairfield (Robinson) Linnell, the wife of John Wesley Linnell, Jr. They previously had lived in Brookline, and before that at 15 Bay State Road.

 A former stockbroker, John Linnell was president of the Massachusetts Consolidated Mining Company.